 Art has and always will be about eliciting emotion.
 Whether it’s from the creator or audience, it’s the feelings behind it that truly make art special.
-Artist Eva Crawford takes this idea a step further.
+Charlotte Artist Eva Crawford takes this idea a step further.
 She centers her artwork on narrative elements to evoke a range of emotions in both herself and her audience.

 “As a visual storyteller,” begins Crawford, “I use realism to invite the viewer into the subject matter.
 I either draw with charcoal, collage from found images, or paint with acrylic, oil, or watercolor.”